junymc/junymc.github.io/_posts/2019-08-17-sinatra_project_movieview.markdown

 ### Model  :  The logic of a web application

- This is where data is manipulated and/or saved.
-Models would represent the data necessary for the application to work using Activerecord. `User` which would write and edit `MovieReview`, `Movie` which has all the reviews that users write. `User` and `Movie` has many relationship with `MovieReview` and `MovieReview` belongs to `User` and `Movie`.
-These associations work and successfully runs application by using ActiveRecord.
-How convenient it is!
+The model is where data is managed.
+Models represent the data required for an application to work using ActiveRecord.
+The `User` class has write and edit permissions to the  `MovieReview` class.
+The `Movie` class contains all the reviews that end-users write.
+The `User` and `Movie` class  is related with the `MovieReview` class through the has_many ActiveRecord association.  `MovieReview` belongs to `User` and `Movie`.
+These associations work and successfully runs applications by using ActiveRecord making it very convenient.

  ```
  class MovieReview < ActiveRecord::Base